Approximation Schemes for k-Subset Sum Ratio and k-way Number Partitioning Ratio: An FPTAS for k -Subset Sum Ratio

 In this subsection we present an exact algorithm for $\kSSRRshort$, which runs in $O(nQ^{k-1})$ time and returns an optimal solution satisfying the properties of Theorem~\ref{thrm:optimal_sol}.
 We present the algorithm in two parts for simplicity.
 Algorithm~\ref{alg:exact_k-SSRR} picks certain singleton sets with large elements and calls Algorithm~\ref{alg:DP_k-SSRR} to obtain candidate partial solutions for the remaining sets.
-We next give the details of both algorithms and defer their respective pseudocode to Appendix~\ref{appendix_algo}.
+We describe each algorithm in detail before providing its respective pseudocode.

 Algorithm~\ref{alg:exact_k-SSRR} iterates over all possible values for the number $x$ of singleton sets $\{j\}$, with $a_j > Q$, specifically $x\in \{0,\ldots,\min \{k-1, n-q\} \}$.
 To construct these $x$ sets, it picks the smallest elements of $A$ that are greater than $Q$, in accordance to property~\ref{prop3} of Theorem~\ref{thrm:optimal_sol}.
 For each~$x$, Algorithm~\ref{alg:exact_k-SSRR} then calls Algorithm~\ref{alg:DP_k-SSRR} as a subroutine; the latter uses dynamic programming (DP) to output partial solutions for $A' = \{a_i \in A \mid a_i \leq Q\}$ and $k'=k-x$.
 Note that Algorithm~\ref{alg:DP_k-SSRR} is only called in cases where $p \leq |A'| - k' +1 = q - k+x +1$; otherwise, there is no feasible $\kSSRRshort$ solution for that value of $x$ (see Definition~\ref{def:kSSRR}).